 Clinical scientist, genomics

-Clinical scientists working in genomics examine samples of patients' DNA to identify genetic and genomic abnormalities, which may cause inherited or acquired (non-inherited) diseases respectively
+Clinical scientists working in genomics examine samples of patients' DNA to identify genetic and genomic differences that cause inherited or acquired (non-inherited) diseases

 As a clinical scientist working in genomics, you'll select the most appropriate scientific tests to be carried out on patient samples in order to help clinicians decide how to manage a patient and their family.